 - You can connect devices that don’t normally support VPNs to the VPN

 While most wifi routers don’t ship with VPN support built-in, you can replace many routers’ firmware with something that does.
 Perhaps the most popular router firmware for doing this is DD-WRT.
 DD-WRT is a free and open source solution based on Linux that works with a wide variety of third-party wireless routers.
-Among other benefits, most DD-WRT distributions allow users to configure OpenVPN connections directly from the router.
+Among other benefits, most DD-WRT distributions allow users to configure OpenVPN server connections directly from the router.
 Some providers sell DD-WRT routers pre-configured for their VPNs, saving you the headache of setting it up yourself.

 Once this is set up, you can connect as many devices as you want to a single VPN connection, so long as you have bandwidth available.
 That includes devices that don’t normally support VPNs or VPN apps, including game consoles (PlayStation, Xbox) and streaming media devices (Chromecast, Roku, Amazon Fire TV, Apple TV).

 To get started, you’ll need to find a VPN that offers the files and support you need to get connected.
-We’ve curated our list of the best 5 VPNs for DD-WRT routers based on the following criteria:
+We’ve curated our list of the five best VPNs for DD-WRT routers based on the following criteria:

 - Allows you to download OpenVPN configuration files for each server